Riverfest 2020 will sadly not set sail.

-Huge thanks go to those organisations who give financial and other support including Newport and Carisbrooke Parish Council, Isle of Wight Council, Southern Water, Co-op, Natural Enterprise , Community Action IW with the brilliant Riverside plus local businesses, such as the Odessa Boatyard and The Bargemans.
+Huge thanks go to those organisations who in previous years have given financial and other support including Newport and Carisbrooke Parish Council, Isle of Wight Council, Southern Water, Co-op, Natural Enterprise , Community Action IW with the brilliant Riverside plus local businesses, such as the Odessa Boatyard and The Bargemans.

-Young people are at the centre of this event and perform at it and take an active role in many of the organisations taking place.
+Young people are at the centre of this event and perform at it, taking an active role in many of the organisations taking part.
+For example Salsa Touch, The Vectis Corp of Drums, The Enchanted Isle Princess, Short n Sweet and PJ’s Theatre School!

 - Click here for the 2017’s Riverfest programme [PDF]Local traders support the event so that you can enjoy local food and drink, ranging from ice cream to vegetarian and meaty delights, along with cakes and sweets.
 Arts and crafts are also available at very reasonable prices.
 Renewable technology also features at the event along with information on sustainable transport, such as cycling and public transport.
 You could also try your skills on a rifle range, have a go on a bouncy castle and test your strength on a traditional fairground striker!